ayonantonio04/R_Project_Series/README.md

-# R Projects Math 189
+# R Projects: Exploratory Data Analysis and Interface

 ## These are a series of projects done within a 10 week period in hopes of strengthening statistical data analysis and formulating own conclusions.